nibcq.ParallelDCIR

 Processed and multidevice-combined measurement data containing

-voltage_values and current_values lists, combined across all devices.
+voltage_values and current_values tuples, combined across all devices.
 The tone_frequency is set to 0 for DC measurements.
 Returns None if the multidevice aggregation of measurements has not been performed yet.

 Return type: